pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

-Given the existing Kubelet CPU/memory manager capabilities and their usefulness for many scenarios, the proposal takes a minimally disruptive approach to introducing the CCI favouring an architecture that drops back to the existing behaviour seamlessly during error conditions.
+Given the existing Kubelet CPU/memory manager capabilities and their usefulness for many scenarios, the proposal takes a minimally disruptive approach to introducing the CCI favouring an architecture that will apply CCI Driver extensions only to strictly denoted pods/containers and will support all remaining deployments through the standard CPU and memory management stack.
+In the case of failure of CCI Drivers the architecture will propagate the error for the corresponding pod through the k8s system.

 The implication of CCI and the addition of the proposed CCI plugin manager will be to allow compute capabilities such as CPU and memory to be managed outside